You need to promptly and actively remove mold growth, and address the moisture source properly.

 - Mold is often the result of a moisture problem.
 Mold can be caused by issues that are seemingly minor like humidity or condensation, or it can be caused by major water events like leaks or floods.

-- Moisture problems should be addressed immediately to avoid severe mold development and additional, costly property damage.
+- Address moisture problems immediately to prevent severe mold development and additional, costly property damage.

 - In the event of a severe water issue like a flood or a major leak— immediate water extraction and structural dry out done by a water damage cleanup profession in Ocean County NJ may save you from widespread mold damage and expensive property damage.